CSCI-2349-F23/ps3/README.md

       2 THE HOUND OF THE BASKERVILLES
 ```

 4. Create a directory caplled `caps_files` in the `csv` directory.
-Now, at the end of `part1.sh`, use a `for` loop to go through each csv file, and for each file write out the output of the command you wrote for #1 to a new file in the `caps_files` directory whose name is the same as the input file but replacing `.csv` with `-caps-ofthe.csv`.
-For example, the output you got for #1 above applied to `movies.csv` be redirected to a file called `movies-caps-ofthe.csv`.
+Now, at the end of `part1.sh`, use a `for` loop to go through each csv file, and for each file, apply the command you wrote for #1 and write the output to a new file in the `caps_files` directory whose name is the same as the input file but replaces `.csv` with `-caps-ofthe.csv`.
+For example, the output you got for #1 above applied to `movies.csv` would be redirected to a file called `movies-caps-ofthe.csv`.
 After running this code, I have two files in the `caps_files` directory.
 You can see their contents in the screenshot below.

 Sources for these csv files:
 * https://corgis-edu.github.io/corgis/csv/classics/